bigfix/developer.bigfix.com/site/reference/types/fileset-version-requirement.md

 No documentation exists.

-# fileset version requirement <fileset version requirement>
+# fileset version requirement &lt;fileset version requirement&gt;

 A self cast, used only for simplifying relevance.

-# latest installed fileset of <fileset version requirement>
+# latest installed fileset of &lt;fileset version requirement&gt;

 Returns the filesets that are installed with the same LPP name, regardless of version.

-# lpp_name of <fileset version requirement>
+# lpp_name of &lt;fileset version requirement&gt;

 Returns a string with the LPP name of the fileset.

-# satisfying fileset of <fileset version requirement>
+# satisfying fileset of &lt;fileset version requirement&gt;

 Returns the filesets that are installed with the same LPP name and a greater or equal version.

-# version record of <fileset version requirement>
+# version record of &lt;fileset version requirement&gt;

 Returns the version of the fileset requirement.

-# <fileset version requirement> as fileset version requirement
+# &lt;fileset version requirement&gt; as fileset version requirement

 A self cast, used only for simplifying relevance.

-# <fileset version requirement> as string
+# &lt;fileset version requirement&gt; as string

 Returns a string contain the LLP name and the version of a fileset separated by a space.